Welcome to ACCT11059 Accounting, Learning & Online Communication. It is great to have you in our unit.

 Here is a link to my Welcome message (on my blog) to you.

 The Moodle site for our unit is now available.
 This is our unit’s website that contains resources, forums and other useful tools.
 Check it out; particularly the Weekly Schedule and the Assignments, both in the top centre section of Moodle.
-You can also find the unit profile in the Information section on the top left hand side of Moodle.
+You can also find the unit profile in the Information tab at the top of Moodle.

-See the Study Guide (in the Study Guide section on the left-hand side of Moodle).
+See the Study Guide (in the Study Guide section on the right-hand side of Moodle – or at the bottom of Moodle if using a tablet of phone).
 The Study Guide contains the key resources for our unit.
 The Weekly Schedule shows you the topics we will be studying each week, the readings each week (from the Study Guide) and also when the assessed learning tasks in our unit are due.
 You will see there is quite a bit happening in our unit every week, starting in Week 1.

 If you have any trouble finding our Moodle site, please contact our ITD Helpdesk (TaSAC) and they will be only too happy to help you.*

-Contact details of our teaching staff can be found at Unit Contacts in the Information section on the top left hand side of Moodle.
+Contact details of our teaching staff can be found at Unit Contacts in the Information tab at the top of Moodle.

 Well, in this unit you will have the chance to ask yourself ‘what exactly is accounting?’
 And what is its role in business?
-And also whether or not knowing something meaningful about accounting might be important for me in my business, investing and professional career?
+And also whether or not knowing something meaningful about accounting might be important for you in your business, investing and professional career?

 I will give you your own company at 5.00pm Friday (Week 1).
-This will be available in the top central section of Moodle.
-I will also email everyone (as well as post on the unit Facebook page and on my blog) to let you know when they are available.
+This will be available in the top centre section of Moodle.
+I will also email everyone (as well as post on our unit Facebook page) to let you know when they are available.

 Your company may be from Australia, New Zealand, UK, Europe, Asia, Africa, South America or Canada.
 Your company will use international accounting standards so we can together make sense of our firm’s accounts from a range of different countries, as all our companies will be following the same accounting ‘rules’.
 Your company may have exotic and well-known international brands, or it may be a business completely unknown to you.
 Either way, the central question we will explore is whether or not our firm’s accounts can help us, or hinder us, to better understand what is really going on in our firm.